 |221||Child Development (3).

 A study of the growth and development of the individual from conception through early adolescence, with emphasis on physical, perceptual, motor, cognitive, language, personality, and social development.
 Includes the use of the major concepts, principles, theories, and research related to the development of children and young adolescents in order to construct learning experiences to support the individual’s development.
-(Fall only)
+(Fall and Spring)

 |301||Educational Psychology (3).